 All College proceedings under this policy are conducted in compliance with the requirements of Title IX, the Clery Act, as amended by VAWA, the Family Educational Rights and Privacy Act (FERPA), and state and federal law, as may be applicable.
 No information shall be released from such proceedings except as required or permitted by law and College policy.

 The College emphasizes that every person, regardless of demographic or personal characteristics or identity, is entitled to the same protections against harassment and misconduct on the basis of a protected characteristic and that every individual will be treated with equal dignity and respect.

-To that end, the College's objective is to provide a thorough and fair process.
+To that end, the College's objective is to provide a thorough and fair process using the procedures outlined in this policy.